fym35/BlueSky/README.md

  Every client in DLL form are supported.
 Including Horizon, Onix, Project Star, etc.

  # Is BlueSky illegal?
- On Microsoft side, I think yes, but BlueSky itself doesn't crack the game, instead, BlueSky do a bunch of different tricks in order to make Minecraft "thinks" that you are own the game, and you can even did it yourself without any tool.
-So BlueSky are completely legal.
+ Technically, yes, since BlueSky allow you to play Minecraft without have to pay.
+But on other side, BlueSky actually doesn't crack the game!
+It just does a bunch of different system-related tricks to make Minecraft "think" that you are currently own the game.
+Either, what do you expect on a launcher anyway?